All about the Norwegian Breakaway

 The Norwegian Breakaway was built in 2013.
 It was renovated in 2018.
 It's considered a medium size ship.
 Coming in at 1,068 ft long and 169 ft wide, it's roughly the length of 3 football fields, as wide as 3.2 tractor trailers, and the same height as a 15-story building.

-Norwegian Breakaway Ship
+Norwegian Breakaway Overview

 The Breakaway can hold 3,963 based on double occupancy (two people per room) and more when you take into account 3rd and 4th passengers.
 When you compare the total tonnage of the ship to the number of passengers, the Breakaway has a space ratio of 37.
 Depending on the ship, this number can range from 30 to 52 (with a bigger number meaning more space per person) so this ship has less space per person than average.